Processors

 The configuration parameters of a processor are always described in its documentation.
 The above configuration defines that a keboola.processor-skip-lines (which removes a certain number of lines from the file) will run after this particular configuration of the Email Attachment extractor is finished, but before its results are loaded into Storage.
 When the processor is finished, its outputs are loaded into Storage as if they were the outputs of the extractor itself.

-To save the configuration, you need to use the Update Configuration API call.
+To save the configuration, use the Update Configuration API call.
 When updating the configuration, you must provide componentId, configurationId, and the actual contents of the configuration in the configuration form field.
 Make sure to supply only the contents of the configuration node and to properly escape the form data.

 See our configuration documentation for a more thorough description and the Add processor to Email Attachments Extractor Configuration example in our collection.
 Remember, the processors can be chained to achieve more advanced processing.